brammitch/monorepo/README.md

 This sample monorepo demonstrates the capability of using [Lerna](https://github.com/lerna/lerna) and [Yarn](https://github.com/yarnpkg/yarn) [Workspaces](https://classic.yarnpkg.com/en/docs/workspaces) to set up a [Create React App](https://github.com/facebook/create-react-app) monorepo with [CRACO](https://github.com/gsoft-inc/craco).
 This project is configured to use [TypeScript](https://github.com/microsoft/TypeScript), [ESLint](https://github.com/eslint/eslint), and [Prettier](https://github.com/prettier/prettier).

+The packages @namespace/app-one and @namespace/app-two are CRA apps, while @namespace/core is a collection of components that can be consumed by either app.

 ### Setup

 ##### Prerequisites

-Yarn is required for workspaces.
+Lerna and Yarn are required.

-`npm i -g yarn`
+`npm i -g lerna yarn`

 ##### Clone repo